 The City is a member of the Missouri Intergovernmental Risk Management Association ("MIRMA"), a state-wide governmental self-insurance pool which provides property, liability and workers' compensation coverages to its participating members in a single comprehensive multiline package.
 The various lines of coverage are not available individually and the membership is limited to municipalities and municipally owned utilities.
 The City's policy covers all real and personal property owned by the City except sewer lines.
-The policy is for replacement cost and expires June 30, 1995.
+The policy is for replacement cost and expires June 30, 1996.

 MIRMA is funded by annual member assessments calculated at a rate per \$100 of annual payroll which applies to all lines of coverage on a composite basis.
 These funds are used to pay losses within specific risk retention limits shared equally by all members; purchase excess insurance which provides a transfer of catastrophic risk to private insurance carriers; purchase services such as claims administration, loss prevention and data processing; and pay administrative expenses.
-The City paid an assessment totaling \$181,184 for MIRMA's fiscal year ended June 30, 1994 and has paid an assessment totaling \$189,569 for the year ending June 30, 1995.
+Should actual insurance losses exceed MIRMA's estimates, the City could be required to contribute additional funds.
+Management believes the risk of additional loss is minimal and any additional contributions that may be required would not materially impact the overall operations of the City.
+The City paid an assessment totaling \$189,569 for MIRMA's fiscal year ended June 30, 1995 and has paid an assessment totaling \$200,368 for the year ending June 30, 1996.